How to Plan a Stunning Cut Flower Garden Layout

 Once you’re happy with your garden design, it’s time to start planting your flowers.
 Follow your plan, giving each plant the appropriate spacing and care.

-Designing a cut flower garden plot may seem intimidating, but with careful planning and the right steps, it can be easy and fun!
+Designing a cut flower garden plot may seem intimidating, but it can be easy and fun with careful planning and the right steps!

 planning a cut flower garden: flowers seed packets for the cut flower garden

 When planning a cut flower garden, an important step is choosing the right varieties of flowers for cutting.
-A wide variety of annuals and perennials make excellent cut flowers, so it’s important to select blooms that will work best for your climate and preferences.
+A wide variety of annuals and perennials make excellent cut flowers, so selecting blooms that will work best for your climate and preferences is important.

-Consider the size, shape, color, and scent of each bloom when selecting varieties for cutting.
-It’s also helpful to look at how long each flower lasts after being cut from its stem and if they attract beneficial insects or birds to your garden.
+When selecting varieties for cutting, consider the size, shape, color, and scent of each bloom.
+It’s also helpful to look at how long each flower lasts after being cut from its stem and whether it attracts beneficial insects or birds to your garden.

-Once you’ve chosen your favorite varieties of flowers for cutting, you can start preparing your soil and planting.
+Once you’ve chosen your favorite flower varieties for cutting, you can start preparing your soil and planting.

 Here are the cut flower seeds I ordered the past few years: